|Forensic Applications Consulting Technologies, Inc.|

 4 Wisdom 11:21 and Ecclesiasticus 42:21 5 This historical connection is discussed in Stanley Jaki's book about Pierre Duhem "Scientist and Catholic," 1991 6 This is not to discount the advances made in mathematics, such as calculus, where it is thought that Jesuit priests brought scientific knowledge from the Keralese mathematician Madhava in southern India to Western Europe.
 This information would have been available and formulized by Leibniz and Newton 250 years later.
 7 Fernández-Morera D, The Myth of the Andalusian Paradise, 2016.
 Fernández-Morera discusses the fact that very often the "Muslim" contributor was in fact a Christian or Jew living in captured lands and was forced to adopt an Arabic name.

 8 Jaki SL, The Saviour of Science, 2000 (see disputations between Avicenna and Averroes with al-Ashari and al-Ghazzali) 9 Jaki SL, Bible and Science, 1996 10 This is not incompatible with Kuhn's definition of "normal science."
-(Kuhn TS The Structure of Scientific Revolutions , 1962) 11 Nagel T, Mind and Cosmos, Oxford University Press 2012 12 Jaki SL, The Saviour of Science, 2000 13 Kabat GC, Hyping Health Risks - Environmental Health Risks is Daily Life and the Science of Epidemiology , 2008 14 I reject sophism and other philosophies that reject ontological realities.
+(Kuhn TS The Structure of Scientific Revolutions , 1962) and is consistent with Popper's Falsification Principle.
+11 Nagel T, Mind and Cosmos, Oxford University Press 2012 12 Jaki SL, The Saviour of Science, 2000 13 Kabat GC, Hyping Health Risks - Environmental Health Risks is Daily Life and the Science of Epidemiology , 2008 14 I reject sophism and other philosophies that reject ontological realities.
 15 Speaking only to the issue of the Heliocentric model.
 16 Barber B, Resistance by Scientists to Scientific Discovery , Science Vol. 134, p 596, 1961

 17 Connell CP "On the Origin of a Myth" https://www.linkedin.com/pulse/origin-myth-caoimh%C3%ADn-p-connell 18 Kuhn TS The Structure of Scientific Revolutions, 1962, University of Chicago Press p.150.
 19 Kabat GC, Hyping Health Risks - Environmental Health Risks in Daily Life and the Science of Epidemiology , 2008 20 Steckel RH, Stature and the Standard of Living, Journal of Economic Literature, Vol. 33, No. 4 (Dec., 1995) 21 Ibid.
 22 Carroll WH, The Guillotine and the Cross, 1991 23 Ibid.
 24 Connell CP, The Failing Mask Cure Aid a review of Bundgaard H, Bundgaard JS, Raaschou-Pedersen DET, et al, " Effectiveness of Adding a Mask Recommendation to Other Public Health Measures to Prevent SARS-CoV-2 Infection in Danish Mask Wearers, A Randomized Controlled Trial " (Ann.
 Int.
 Med.
 Nov 18, 2020, https ://doi dot org/10.7326/M20-6817). http://www.forensic-applications.com/misc/Mask_Cure_Aid.pdf 25 Connell CP, WHO thought this was a good idea...
 (Comments regarding the World Health Organization December 1, 2020, "Mask use in the context of COVID-19".) https://www.linkedin.com/pulse/who-thought-good-idea-caoimh%C3%ADn-p-connell 26 Connell CP, Don't be a Maskhole, Karen A review of Zeng N, Li Z, Ng S, Chen D, Zhou H, Epidemiology reveals mask wearing by the public is crucial for COVID-19 control .
 (Medicine in Microecology, https://doi.org/10.1016/j.medmic.2020.100015): http://www.forensic-applications.com/misc/Dont_be_a_maskhole_Karen.pdf 27 Connell CP, Masks, and the new Doctor Schnabel von Rom : Review of Stadnytskyi V, Bax CE, Bax A, Anfinru P, " The airborne lifetime of small speech droplets and their potential importance in SARS-CoV-2 transmission " (Approved by PNAS May 2020: https: //www.pnas.org/cgi/doi/10.1073/pnas.2006874117 ) see: https://www.linkedin.com/pulse/masks-new-old-superstitious-talisman-disease-caoimh%C3%ADn-p-connell 28 Connell CP, Pathological Science - Zhang et al and the PNAS: Zhang R, Annie Y Zhang L, Wang Y, Molinae M: Identifying airborne transmission as the dominant route for the spread of COVID-19 (fast-tracked through the PNAS on June 11, 2020) https://www.linkedin.com/pulse/pathological-science-zhang-et-al-pnas-caoimh%C3%ADn-p-connell/ 29 Connell CP, Defacing Mask Science - Rossettie S, Perry C, Pourghaed M, Zumwalt M, " Effectiveness of manufactured surgical masks, respirators, and home-made masks in prevention of respiratory infection due to airborne microorganisms " The Southwest Respiratory and Critical Care Chronicles 2020;8(34):11-26